 See behind the scenes of David Yarrow’s Hitchcock Series as he recreates scenes from the classic movies, North by Worth West and The Birds.

-Jimmy Nelson documents the variety and importance of what is left of indigenous culture in a very idealised and staged way.
+From Jimmy Nelson’s two and a half year quest to document the variety and importance of what is left of indigenous culture.

 Bloomberg take Steve McCurry on the Singapore Flyer to discuss his illustrious career.

 Nick Knight talks lighting techniques, focusing on how to repurpose an old, clunky theatre spotlight for the studio.

 Sebastião Salgado speaks about his career, favourite projects and the personal meaning behind his work.

 David Bailey transformed celebrity and fashion photography, becoming a celebrity himself.